QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 ➡️ An **Embodiment** is the manifestation of a construct (**Spaces** or **Dimensions**) in our life, a place of active thinking and work.

 An Embodiment can be a note or a folder (collection of notes) at any level (Space, Dimension, Sub-Dimension).

 An embodiment is a fluid object, made to incarnate a particular intention and objective, use it at will!
 You can even have Dimensions or Sub-Dimensions as embodiments, like what I did with projects in Activities.
 At the same time a "Sub-Dimension" and an embodiment of the dimension.

 These are guidelines and intents, now use them and break them as you wish!

-## The Spaces structure
+## SAPIENS structure
-The current spaces are inspired from:
+The current **Spaces** are inspired from:
 - Nick Milo's ACCESS and Tiago Forte's PARA
 - Wilber's quadrants
 - System Theory (*input -> process -> output*)